By: Marilyn L. Davis

 They framed the shower, cut out places for the plumbing, and stacked rocks and plants off to the side.
 I could see progress, but it wasn’t the attractive unit I envisioned when I asked them to build it.
 But dutifully, each day, I went to see their progress.

-The other thing I noticed was that they made flags when they were uncertain if an action needed to be checked by someone else, or they didn’t have the right drill bit – they gave the next crew a head’s up.
+The other thing I noticed was that they made flags when they were uncertain if some part of the shower needed to be checked by someone else, or they didn’t have the right drill bit – they gave the next crew a head’s up.

 I was off for two days, and when I returned, I was amazed.
 They had covered that frame with decorative touches, put flagstone around the base, and moved the plants.